Healthdirect Free Australian health advice you can count on.

 • breathing difficulties

-If there is another outbreak of SARS, you will need to see a doctor immediately if you develop fever, cough or breathing difficulties within 10 days of travel to a high-risk area.
-It’s important to call the clinic or hospital before you get there, to warn them that you may have SARS.
-They may assess you in a separate area to prevent spread of the illness.
+Call the clinic or hospital before you get there to warn them that you may have SARS.
+This will allow them to assess you in a separate area and help prevent the spread of the illness.

 How is SARS diagnosed?

-You might also have a chest x-ray to see if you have pneumonia.
+You may also have a chest x-ray to see if you have pneumonia.

 How is SARS treated?

-If you develop severe pneumonia, you might need to go to hospital for treatment to help you breathe.
+If you develop severe pneumonia, you may need to go to the hospital for treatment to help you breathe.
 This would take place in an intensive care unit.

 Can SARS be prevented?

-• Wash your hands often with soap and running water, especially after blowing your nose or sneezing, after going to the toilet, and before preparing food or touching other people.
+• Wash your hands with soap and water, especially after sneezing, using the toilet and before preparing food or touching others.

 • Cover your nose and mouth when you cough or sneeze.

-• Keep your distance from people who are coughing or sneezing.
+• Keep a safe distance from people who are coughing or sneezing.

 • Use a tissue to blow your nose and dispose of it straight away.